 What is the best way to start a training program with my dog?

 The "best" way to train any dog of course depends on the dog and the owner.
 To determine what is best for you and your dog, we recommend scheduling a consultation with Debbie Oliver, the owner of Miss Daisy's.
-She is a Certified Professional Dog Trainer – Knowledge Assessed, and she is able to work with most dogs and owners to instill good behaviors and eliminate undesired ones.
+She is a Certified Professional Dog Trainer - Knowledge and Skills Assessed.
+She is able to work with dogs and owners in building a better relationship and learning how to instill good behaviors and eliminate undesired ones.
 Consultations can be performed at camp or in your home.
 Once, you and Debbie have determined what your goals are, she will recommend a training program for you.

 Why does my dog need to go through an evaluation to come to the activity center?

 Not all dogs are comfortable in a new environment.
 It takes a dog with a certain temperament and personality to do well in our activity center setting.
 An evaluation lets the staff determine if your dog will enjoy the play time and exercise at Miss Daisy's, or if it will require a program to introduce them to the environment more slowly.
 Our number one priority at all times is to make sure our campers are happy and healthy.

 Potential customers can tour our facility provided they make an appointment.
 The health and happiness of our campers is always our number one priority and having "new and strange" humans walk through their space can get the campers overly excited.
 For this reason, we ask customers who want to tour our facility to make an appointment.
 This way, we can make sure dogs are put in secure locations for your tour.
 If you forgot to make an appointment, you can still view a large portion of our facility through a window in our office area.

 The average staff to camper ratio is 1:1/6.
 The campers are never left unattended during playtime, and the owner of Miss Daisy's lives on premises.
 So even on an overnight stay, there is someone on site.

 Why does my dog need to come to the activity center once a month?